Praja

-Praja is a 2001 Indian Malayalam-language political action film directed by Joshiy and written by Renji Panicker.
+Praja is a 2001 Indian Malayalam-language political action thriller film directed by Joshiy and written by Renji Panicker.
 It was also produced by Joshiy and Panicker.
-The film stars Mohanlal, Cochin Haneefa, Biju Menon, Manoj K Jayan and Babu Namboothiri.
+The film stars Mohanlal, Cochin Haneefa, Biju Menon, Manoj K Jayan, NF Varghese, Shammi Thilakan, Vijayaraghavan and Babu Namboothiri.
 Bollywood actor Anupam Kher appears in a guest role.
 The film's songs were composed by M. G. Radhakrishnan, while C. Rajamani provided the background score.
 This movie had a great opening at the box office.

 Plot

 Ex-underworld don Zakkir Ali Hussein, after giving up violence, is settled peacefully in the suburbs of Kochi.
 It was under the strong influence of his foster father, Bappu Haji Mustafa, that he left Mumbai.
 An unsuccessful assassination attempt on Haji Mustafa in Mumbai by Raman Naik, an underworld don ignites old wounds in Zakir.
 He, despite repeated pleas from Haji Mustafa and Ilanthaloor Rama Varma, a father like figure, sets out to Mumbai along with his trusted lieutenant Hamid Plavilakandi Mather, alias Malayalees.

 With the help of his friend Arjun, Zakir kills down Raman Naik and reaches back in Kochi.
 On his way back, at Kochi, he meets up with Maya Mary Kurien, Asst.
 Commissioner of Police, who slowly starts developing a crush on him.
 Later, Zakir is visited by Balaraman, a liquor baron and a former M.P and M.L.A, who warns Zakir of dire consequences if he continues to interfere in the Mumbai crime world.
 He also attempts to woo Zakir, but the latter refuses to bow down, sending strong warning to Balaraman and his group.

 Balaraman, along with Devadevan Nambiar, alias DD, and Arun Naik, the brother of Raman Naik in Mumbai, is planning to finish off Zakir and Haji Mustafa to regain the lost turf in Mumbai.
 They are supported by the tainted, savage and two-faced Lahayil Vakkachan, Home Minister of Kerala.
 Joseph Madachery, the D.I.G of police conducts a raid at Haji Mustafa's poor home on behalf of Vakachan, and beats up Rama Varma Thirumulpad brutally, but the sudden arrival of Zakir saves him.
 Joseph is severely beaten by Zakir in full public presence, which infuriates Balaraman and DD, who try to demoralize Zakir by publishing fabricated stories about his relationship with ACP Maya Kurein and inmates of Haji Mustafa Trust's destitute home.